wesovilabs/beyond/docs/advices/around.md

 This time, the challenge must be decided by yourself!!!
 Extend the TimerAdvice or build a new one that you think it could be useful for other developers too.

-When you complete this challenge, why dont you post an article sharing your experience with Goa!
+When you complete this challenge, why dont you post an article sharing your experience with Beyond!
 I would be very grateful!

 ---